dartmouth-cs98/cookalong-backend/README.md

 # Cookalong Backend

-CookAlong is an augmented reality application to help streamline the cooking process, including slecting recipes, step-by-step instructions, and education on techniques, processes, and ingredients.
+CookAlong is an augmented reality application to help streamline the cooking process, including selecting recipes, step-by-step instructions, and education on techniques, processes, and ingredients.

 ## Architecture
 This REST API is built with Java Spring Boot, deployed with Heroku.
 The communication with JSON objects is facilitated with [Jackson](https://www.baeldung.com/jackson).
 Currently, objects are served statically, so there is no storage or database, but it will be built in AWS.